Request Appointment

 Stock Up On Orthodontic Supplies Like Wax, Elastics, and Retainers

-If you want to make the experience of wearing braces a little easier on your child, stock up on orthodontic supplies like wax, elastics, and retainers.
-As child dental specialists often say, "An ounce of prevention is worth a pound of cure."
-You will want to ensure that your child has access to all the supplies they need to prevent any problems before they start.
+If you want to make the experience of wearing braces a little easier on your child, stock up on orthodontic supplies like wax and elastics.

 Restrict Sugary Snacks and Drinks